-Note Sometimes a key field may be blank.
+Note: Sometimes a key field may be blank.
 Blank fields contain the same value for all records.
 It is required to assign .csv columns to key fields (used for the Customer Identification method, see above).

 Database Fields contain the following columns:

-"Set Default values - enter the default value, which will be automatically pre-assigned to the field (is used only if the 'Update' option is enabled).
+"Set Default values".
+Enter the default value, which will be automatically preassigned to the field (is used only if the "Update" option is enabled).

-[Auto link all...] button - attempts to set field/value correlations for all fields, automatically.
-The Autofill option will work only if the .csv column name is the same as the database field name ('translated').
+[Auto link all...] button attempts to set field/value correlations for all fields, automatically.
+The autofill option will work only if the .csv column name is the same as the database field name ('translated').

-8. Base Formats and Separators are used to convert text values, within the .csv file, to numerical and date values.
+6. Base Formats and Separators are used to convert text values, within the .csv file, to numerical and date values.
 You may set default values, using the Set Default button.

-9. Customers will not yet be imported into your database.
-The Import Preview page displays result information, regarding how the .csv file was processed, using the import settings specified during the previous steps.
+7. Customers will not be imported into your database yet.
+The "Preview Import" page displays result information, regarding how the .csv file was processed, using the import settings specified during the previous steps.
 Be sure to double-check whether all columns, that you wish to be imported, are correctly filled with data, as some of them may be left blank, which indicates either the .csv column hasn't been assigned, or the source (.csv) file is empty.
 Columns that are not assigned will not be imported.

-A Red, blinking arrow (
+A red, blinking arrow

 will be shown, to draw your attention to any errors, that may have occurred.

-The 'Cache import data' checkbox helps to speed up the import process, especially if you have a slow direct connection, by caching the resulting data, subsequently completing processing, offline.
+The "Cache import data" checkbox helps to speed up the import process, especially if you have a slow direct connection, by caching the resulting data, subsequently completing processing, offline.